-Dalmatian in an Apartment: Can They Adapt?
+Dalmatian in an Apartment

 Can a Dalmatian thrive in an apartment?
 Space needs, noise level, exercise requirements, and tips for large breed apartment living.